udaan-iitt/website/src/posts/blog/2021_June/votld.md

 > **Editor&rsquo;s Note**
 >
-> When we were going through the pieces people wrote to us, what we saw were the different ways people were affected by Covid-19.
+> The purpose of “Voices of the Locked Down” was to help people put their thoughts and experiences out, and share them with the world, finding solace in the process of doing so.
+When we were going through the pieces people wrote to us, what we saw were the different ways people were affected by Covid-19.
 The pandemic was the common cause of everyone’s problems, but no two people faced the exact same consequences.
 In these writings I see hurt, but I also see hope.
 People have learned from their painful experiences, and they intend to share all of that with the world.
 >
 > We hope this initiative will help us all find comfort in sharing pain, and more importantly, in sharing strength and hope with each other to help us overcome these tough times.
 >